 Current Living Situation:

 Bentley had a hard time adapting to shelter life, but he's doing better now.
-Unlike dogs that come to us after escaping a bad situation, Bentley had been a well-cared-for family companion for as long as he can remember.
+Unlike dogs that come to us after escaping a bad situation, Bentley had lived with a family for as long as he could remember.
 Losing his loved ones completely devastated him and broke his heart.
 He's trying hard to move on, but you can tell how much he longs for a family.

 A sweet and friendly boy with a soft personality.
-He has a playful side too, which is slowly starting to emerge more and more.
+He has a playful side too, which is incredibly endearing.
 His family described him as "happy-go-lucky."
-What we see right now is a heartbroken boy who's still hoping his people will come back for months and then resigned himself to his fate.
+Bentley waited for his family to come back for months and then resigned himself to his fate.
 He's not rather content and loves the volunteers.

 Bentley has a moderate energy level that is somewhat limited by his current knee affliction.
-We think this boy would love to go on long walks, but we are being cautious and restricting exercise for the time being.
+We think this boy would love to go on more walks, but we are being cautious and restricting exercise for the time being.

 Bentley is smart, responsive, and very well behaved.

 Behavior with people:

 Super friendly!
 This boy loves people of all ages, shapes, and sizes.
 He does not discriminate whatsoever.
 He's a typical Pit Bull in that sense, and undeniably people-friendly.
 Though very happy to meet everyone, Bentley is well behaved with his greetings and always comfortable and polite when interacting with people.